thomasshelbyyy/instagram-clone/README.md

 The application should now be running on http://localhost:3000.

 ## Usage
-Currently, the application consists of two static pages:
+Currently, the application consists of three static pages:
 - **Home Page**: Displays a static layout of the Instagram feed.
 - **Profile Page**: Displays a static layout of a user's profile.
 - **Message Page**: Displays a static layout of a direct message